shaiman12/Interactive-Lab-Hub/Lab 2/README.md

 G) [Sketch and brainstorm further interactions and features you would like for your clock for Part 2.](#part-g)

-## The Report
-This readme.md page in your own repository should be edited to include the work you have done.
-You can delete everything but the headers and the sections between the \*\*\***stars**\*\*\*.
-Write the answers to the questions under the starred sentences.
-Include any material that explains what you did in this lab hub folder, and link it in the readme.

-Labs are due on Mondays.
-Make sure this page is linked to on your main class hub page.

 ## Part A.
 ### Connect to your Pi